fluttercommunity/import_sorter/README.md

 ## 🚨 [`pre-commit`](https://pre-commit.com/) Hook

 There are two pre-commit hooks available: `dart-import-sorter` and `flutter-import-sorter`.
 They use `pub run` and `flutter pub run` respectively.
-Use the former for a generic Dart project and the later for a Flutter project.
+Use the former for a generic Dart project and the latter for a Flutter project.

 Using pre-commit hooks in your project:

-* Install and configure `pre-commit`.
+- Install and configure `pre-commit`.
-* Install and configure `import_sorter` using instructions above.
+- Install and configure `import_sorter` using instructions above.
-* Add the following to the `repos` section of your `.pre-commit-config.yaml`:
+- Add the following to the `repos` section of your `.pre-commit-config.yaml`:

 ```yaml
   - repo: https://github.com/fluttercommunity/import_sorter